Export Apple Card Transactions to Quicken and QuickBooks - The Mac Observer

-Apple customers can now export Apple Card transactions as Quicken and QuickBooks formats.
-These are financial programs by Intuit.
+Apple customers can now export Apple Card transactions as Quicken and QuickBooks formats, both popular financial programs.
 You can also export transactions to the CSV and OFX formats.

 Export Apple Card Transactions